serai-dex/serai/docs/protocol/Validator Sets.md

 Validator Sets are defined at the protocol level, with the following parameters:

   - `index` (VS):         Validator set index, a global key atomically increasing from 0.
   - `bond`  (Amount):     Amount of bond per key-share of this validator set.
-  - `coins` (Vec<Coin>): Coins managed by this validator set.
+  - `coins` (Vec\<Coin>): Coins managed by this validator set.

 At launch, there will solely be validator set 0, managing Bitcoin, Ethereum, USDC, DAI, and Monero.

 ### Multisig Management

-Every validator set is expected to form a multisig per curve required by its coins.
+Every validator set is expected to form a t-of-n multisig, where n is the amount of key shares in the validator set and t is `n / 3 * 2 + 1`, per curve required by its coins.
 This multisig is secure to hold funds up to 67% of the validator set's bond value.
+If funds exceed that threshold, there's more value in the multisig than in the supermajority of bond that must be put forth to control it.

 ### Participation in the BFT process